Alice in Chains: 1996–2004: Hiatus, side projects and death of Layne Staley

 By 2002, Cantrell had finished work on his second solo album, Degradation Trip.
 Written in 1998, the album's lyrical content focused heavily on what Cantrell regarded as the demise of Alice in Chains, which still remained evident as the album approached its June 2002 release.
 However, in March that year, Cantrell commented, "We're all still around, so it's possible [Alice in Chains] could all do something someday, and I fully hope someday we will."

 Reflecting on the band's hiatus in a 2011 interview, Kinney said that Staley wasn't the only one battling addiction.
-"He was the focal point, like singers are.
+He was the focal point, like singers are.
 So they'd single him out.
 But the truth was, it was pretty much everybody.
 I definitely had my hand firmly on the wheel going off the cliff.
-And the reason we pulled back – you know when you stop when you have two #1 records, it's not really the greatest career move – but we did that because we love each other and we didn't want to die in public.
+And the reason we pulled back – you know when you stop when you have two No. 1 records, it's not really the greatest career move – but we did that because we love each other and we didn't want to die in public.
 And I know for a fact in my heart that if we were to continue that I wouldn't be on the phone right now talking to you.
 I wouldn't have made it.
-I just wouldn't have."
+I just wouldn't have.

-After a decade of battling drug addiction, Layne Staley was found dead in his condominium in Seattle on April 19, 2002.
-The autopsy and toxicology report on Staley's body revealed that he died from a mixture of heroin and cocaine, known as "speedball".
+After a decade of battling drug addiction, Layne Staley was found dead in his condominium on April 19, 2002.
+The autopsy and toxicology report revealed that he died from a mixture of heroin and cocaine, known as "speedball".
 The autopsy concluded that Staley died on April 5, two weeks before his body was found.
 Cantrell dedicated his 2002 solo album, Degradation Trip, released two months after Staley's death, to his memory.
 Mike Starr later claimed on Celebrity Rehab that he was the last person to see Staley alive, and admitted to feeling guilty about not calling 911 after Staley had warned him against it.
 "I wish I hadn't been high on benzodiazepine [that night], I wouldn't have just walked out the door," Starr said.

 Following Staley's death, Mike Inez joined Heart and toured and recorded with the band from 2002 through 2006.
 Jerry Cantrell collaborated with several artists such as Heart, Ozzy Osbourne, and Damageplan.
-In 2004, Cantrell formed the band Cardboard Vampyres along with The Cult guitarist Billy Duffy, Mötley Crüe and Ratt vocalist John Corabi, The Cult bassist Chris Wyse and drummer Josh Howser.
+In 2004, Cantrell formed the band Cardboard Vampyres along with The Cult guitarist Billy Duffy, Mötley Crüe vocalist and Ratt guitarist John Corabi, The Cult bassist Chris Wyse and drummer Josh Howser.
 On October 22, 2004, Sony BMG terminated their contract with Alice in Chains, 15 years after the band signed with the label, in 1989.